ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 - In similar fashion, if you update the original KeySet, the copied KeySets will also contain the new data (if the memory address does not change).
   This is unexpected behaviour.

-An empty keyset with the datastructure below has 80 bytes.
-An empty keyset with the current implementation has 64 bytes.

-A copied, non-modified keyset with the datastructure below has always 32 bytes.
-A copied, non-modified keyset with the current implementation has at least 64 bytes (for an empty keyset).

 ```c
 struct _KeySetData {
     struct _Key ** array;